String Theory: Works for string orchestra/KINETIC + Pierre Jalbert

 Each of the works has in common the exploration of a variety of string textures and techniques, as well as the contrasting lyrical and rhythmically driving possibilities with the instruments.
 Each work also features solo writing for some of the principal players.

 String Theory is in three movements: Partials, Timeless, and Rhythmus.
 The work takes as its inspiration the idea of dynamic vibrating strings, referring to both the musical instruments and the theory of quantum gravity.
 In terms of the string instruments, the idea of dividing a string in various ways to produce harmonics (Partials), sustaining long held tones (Timeless), and rapidly moving the bow back and forth along the string (Rhythmus) all played a part in the work, as did the idea of vibrating strings propagating through space-time and interacting with each other in various ways.
 Elegy takes as its point of departure a slow, lyrical chorale which gradually grows and transforms into a more forceful statement.
 Autumn Rhapsody contrasts a lyrical, mysterious opening with the faster, more animated and energetic music which forms the bulk of the piece.

-I am excited to work with the amazing performers of the KINETIC ensemble and recording engineer Todd Hulslander.
+I am excited to work with the amazing performers of the KINETIC ensemble and Grammy-winning recording engineer Brad Sayles.
 It will be fantastic to have these premiere recordings of my string orchestra music available commercially and I look forward to making this project come to fruition.